 Maria la Gorda

-One of the best diving destinations in all of the Caribbean, Maria la Gorda is a big hit with scuba divers and ocean explorers alike.
+One of the best place in Cua for diving, and one of the best spots in the whole Carribean, Maria la Gorda is a big hit with scuba divers and ocean explorers alike.
 A small town on the far western tip of Cuba, this little town’s appeal is in the rich and vibrant underwater marine life.

 Las Terrazas is for anyone who wants to get fully immersed in the local nature and communities that dot the Cuban landscape.
 A tiny community of only 1000 people is right next to a nature reserve just an hour from Havana, which covered 5000 hectares of reforested land planted on terraced hills and has been a UNESCO biosphere reserve since 1984.
 It may be open to tourists, but that doesn’t change the fact that this sleepy little community has a sense of complete peace surrounding it.